How to Season and Clean Cast Iron Skillets

 If the surface looks dull:

-It's not a problem—it just means your seasoning is young.
+It's not a problem.
+It just means your seasoning is young.
 Cook fatty foods for a few weeks and it'll darken naturally to that glossy black finish.

 If your cast iron smokes heavily in the oven: